ONLYOFFICE/Kubernetes-Docs/openshift/README.md

-# ONLYOFFICE DocumentServer for Kubernetes
+# ONLYOFFICE DocumentServer for Openshift

-This repository contains a set of files to deploy ONLYOFFICE DocumentServer into Kubernetes cluster.
+This repository contains a set of files to deploy ONLYOFFICE DocumentServer into Openshift cluster.

 ## Introduction